General Requirements for Admission of Freshmen

 How and When Freshmen Should Apply

-Almost 100% of applicants apply electronically by accessing the University’s website at www.wcupa.edu and clicking Apply Now.
+Applicants apply electronically by accessing the University’s website at www.wcupa.edu and clicking Apply Now.
 Freshmen for the fall semester are urged to begin the application process early in their senior year of high school.
+The West Chester University application for admission is available in early August and review of completed applications begins in late September.
+A completed application includes an official high school transcript, official SAT or ACT scores, and a non-refundable $45 application fee or application fee waiver.
+Additional information may be requested by the admissions committee, including a personal statement, letters of recommendation, updated senior year grades, or additional test scores.
 Candidates will receive written notification from the director of admissions after decisions are reached.

 Students denied formal admission to the institution are eligible to enroll in coursework through the non-degree program, assuming they meet the admission and prerequisite requirements.